After Pittsburgh Shooting, Jewish Congregations Vow To Keep Helping Refugees

 A biblical mandate

-For Jews across American, volunteering in this way is about following the Torah's injunction in Leviticus 19:34 to remember that their ancestors, the ancient Israelites, were strangers in Egypt, and so they must treat the stranger equally, and "love him as yourself."
+For Jews across America, volunteering in this way is about following the Torah's injunction in Leviticus 19:34 to remember that their ancestors, the ancient Israelites, were strangers in Egypt, and so they must treat the stranger equally, and "love him as yourself."

 Certainly no one at Rodef Shalom thought doing that could be controversial, let alone dangerous.